Solar wind: Outer limits

 The solar wind "blows a bubble" in the interstellar medium (the rarefied hydrogen and helium gas that permeates the galaxy).
 The point where the solar wind's strength is no longer great enough to push back the interstellar medium is known as the heliopause and is often considered to be the outer border of the Solar System.
 The distance to the heliopause is not precisely known and probably depends on the current velocity of the solar wind and the local density of the interstellar medium, but it is far outside Pluto's orbit.
 Scientists hope to gain perspective on the heliopause from data acquired through the Interstellar Boundary Explorer (IBEX) mission, launched in October 2008.

 The heliopause is noted as one of the ways of defining the extent of the Solar System, along with the Kuiper Belt and the radius at which the Sun's gravitational influence is matched by other stars.
-The maximum extent of that influence has been estimated at between 50,000 AU and 2 light-years, compared to the heliopause (the outer boundary of the heliosphere), which has been detected at about 120 AU by the Voyager 1 spacecraft.
+The maximum extent of that influence has been estimated at between 50,000 au and 2 ly, compared to the heliopause (the outer boundary of the heliosphere), which has been detected at about 120 au by the Voyager 1 spacecraft.

 The Voyager 2 spacecraft crossed the termination shock more than five times between August 30 and December 10, 2007.
-Voyager 2 crossed the shock about a Tm closer to the Sun than the 13.5 Tm distance where Voyager 1 came upon the termination shock.
+Voyager 2 crossed the shock about a billion kilometers closer to the Sun than the 13.5 e9km distance where Voyager 1 came upon the termination shock.
 The spacecraft moved outward through the termination shock into the heliosheath and onward toward the interstellar medium.